jemclift/Wet-Arduino/README.md

 Unfortunately, as most university students do not live in their university accommodation all year round, they often leave their plants unattended unable to water them.
 Students are also busy so can often forget to water their plants.

+In addition a lot of people even struggle to properly take care of their plants even when they are around as during their busy lives they often forget to water them.

 Most plants require regular watering and will wilt and eventually die if neglected.

 >  **"When plants are not watered properly they wilt."- Luiz de Queiroz College of Agriculture**